DirkMueller8/RowingHistory/READme.md

 ```
 for simplified manipulation like adding or scaling the data for further processing.

+I have integrated the ScottPlot library from Nuget into my project, see [Home page of Scott Plot](https://scottplot.net/ "Scott plot utility").
 The output is visualized by the following graph:

 ![Alt text](/RowingHistory/Images/power.png)